 Waller has played a prominent role in many high profile bankruptcy cases in a wide range of industries.
-Trustees, lenders, creditors' committees and other clients requiring assistance with defaulted bonds or other financial instruments rely on Waller to provide sophisticated, yet practice advice.
-Whether a workout is undertaken within the bankruptcy court setting, or a receivership is necessary to enforce the remedies of a trustee or lender, clients can be assured that Waller has the experience and temperament to craft a resolution.
+Trustees, lenders, creditors' committees and other clients requiring assistance with defaulted bonds or other financial instruments rely on Waller to provide sophisticated, yet practical advice.
+Whether a workout is undertaken within a bankruptcy proceeding or a receivership is necessary to enforce the remedies of a trustee or lender, clients can be assured that Waller has the experience and temperament to craft a resolution.

-Growing up with the healthcare market over the last 40 years, Waller has guided many organizations through bankruptcy and restructurings, helping to shape that industry.
+Additionally, growing up with the healthcare market over the last 40 years, Waller has guided many healthcare organizations through bankruptcy and restructurings, helping to shape that industry.

-Waller's corporate restructuring attorneys have extensive experience representing indenture trustees and bondholders in default scenarios throughout the country.
+Waller's corporate restructuring attorneys have extensive experience representing indenture trustees and bondholders, commercial banks, and specialty lenders in default scenarios throughout the country.
 Utilizing their transactional and litigation experience, Waller helps clients navigate the insolvency forum, both in the pre-negotiation of contracts and afterwards, if a bankruptcy has been filed.